OutSystems/docs-product/src/ref/ui-patterns/mobile/tabs-mobile.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary: Advanced Use Cases for the Tabs UI Pattern
+summary: Advanced Use Cases for the Tabs UI Pattern.
 ---

 # Tabs UI Pattern Reference